Kinto/kinto/docs/index.rst

 .. figure :: images/logo.svg
     :align: center

-    **Kinto** — Store, Sync, Share and Self-Host.
+    **Kinto** — Store, Sync, Share, and Self-Host.

-Kinto is a lightweight JSON storage service, with synchronisation and sharing abilities.
+Kinto is a lightweight JSON storage service with synchronisation and sharing abilities.

 Table of content